Khalid Bazzi: After 2000

+Death

-On July 29 Bazzi was killed in an Israeli drone strike on a house in the Old Town of Bint Jbeil.
-The house collapsed, killing him, as well as fellow Hizbullah commander Sayyid Abu Taam and a third fighter.
+On July 29, Bazzi was killed in an Israeli drone strike on a house in the Old Town of Bint Jbeil.
+The house collapsed, killing him, as well as fellow Hezbollah commander Sayyid Abu Taam and a third fighter.
 Their bodies could not be retrieved until several days after the cease-fire.

 There are suggestions that Bazzi earlier had refused to obey orders to withdraw from the town saying that he would "only leave as a martyr".
-Hizbullah commanders who spoke to Lebanese al-Akhbar a year after the war did not confirm this version of events.
+Hezbollah commanders who spoke to Lebanese al-Akhbar a year after the war did not confirm this version of events.
 According to them the proper place for a commander was with the fighters on the battlefield.
 Bazzi and Abu Taam however were criticized for violating military regulations by being at the same place during a battle.

-Bazzi was succeeded as sector commander by Muhammad Qanso (Sajid ad-Duwayyir), a Special Force commander who himself would be killed in an Israeli airstrike 10 days later.
-The Israeli army made a second attempt to capture Bint Jbeil August 6–8, which was no more successful than the first.
+Bazzi was succeeded as sector commander by Muhammad Qanso, a Hezbollah special forces commander who himself would be killed in an Israeli airstrike 10 days later.
+The Israeli army made a second attempt to capture Bint Jbeil August 6–8, which was unsuccessful like the first.

 Legacy

 The battles led by Khalid Bazzi were considered the most crucial in the Lebanon War of 2006.

 First Maroun ar-Ras and later Bint Jbeil was attacked by four Israeli elite divisions, while it was only defended by a company-sized force (100-140 men) of mainly local militia.
 Yet, the IDF failed repeatedly to conquer the town, in spite of suffering heavy casualties.
-35 IDF soldiers, including seven officers, were killed in these two battles.
+25 IDF soldiers, including seven officers, were killed in these two battles.

 The Israeli leaders primarily responsible for the conduct of the war, Prime minister Olmert, Defense minister Peretz and Chief of Staff Halutz, were all in agreement in their testimony to the Winograd Commission.
 The 2006 Lebanon War would have been a "clear achievement for Israel had the initial limited ground operations in Maroun ar-Ras and Bint Jbeil been successful".